Immigration Advising

 5. Once you answer the questions, the system will generate a checklist for your application:

-• Complete all the forms generated on your checklist.
-If you cannot open the forms, save the document and then open the file as an Adobe PDF document on your computer.
+• Complete all the forms generated on your checklist.You must save the document to your computer and then open the file as an Adobe PDF document on your computer.

 • Optional documents:

-Has your study permit application been rejected?
+Has your study permit application been refused?

 Getting started

 Note: A study permit allows you to stay in Canada to pursue your studies, but it’s not a visa, which is required to enter Canada.
 You will require a TRV or eTA in addition to your study permit to enter Canada.
 Your visa is not automatically renewed when you extend your study permit.
 You will need to apply for a new visa once you have received your study permit extension.
+Please ensure that you review the PAL (Provincial Attestation Letter) requirements when applying for your study permit extension.

 Submitting your application online